 1 # Weight Gain

-This is the most obvious physical changes that occur during pregnancy.
+There are the most obvious physical changes that occur during pregnancy.
 You will start noticing the change in your weight after your first trimester gets over.
 And for a healthy pregnancy, it’s extremely important that you gain the right weight, which is important for you and your baby’s growth in your womb.

 Don’t get over-excited and start eating junk foods.
 It’s a time to focus on nutritious meals and cut down on junk foods, alcohol, and sugary items.
 Maintaining a good weight during your pregnancy should be your first priority.
 Try to include a regular exercise routine in your daily schedule to maintain a healthy weight.